openbullet/openbullet2-docs/docs/proxies/general-info.md

 These proxies hide your IP address but don't hide the fact that the connection is being made via a proxy, thanks to the proxy's IP address being passed in the `Via` header of the request.

 #### Elite proxies ✔️
-These proxies provide the best anonimity level, hiding both the proxy's IP address and your IP address.
+These proxies provide the best anonimity level, by hiding your IP address and not revealing that you're using a proxy.

-In order to check the anonimity level of a proxy, a *proxy judge* can be used.
+To check the anonimity level of a proxy, a *proxy judge* can be used.
 It is not possible to use a judge when checking proxies through OpenBullet 2 yet.

 ### Datacenter proxies 🏢 vs Residential proxies 🏠
 Not all IP addresses are born equal.
 If a proxy server is hosted inside a datacenter, its IP address will most likely be within a range that is well-known to be that of a service provider, hence making it more likely to be detected as a proxy.

-On the other hand, some proxies are advertised as *residential*, and their IP address is usually in the ranges that ISPs sell to retail customers, making it less likely to raise suspicion that a bot is sending the request instead of a real person.
+On the other hand, some proxies are advertised as *residential* (or *ISP*), and their IP address is usually in the ranges that Internet Service Providers sell to retail customers, making it less likely to raise suspicion that a bot is sending the request instead of a real person.

 :::caution WARNING
-Although residential proxies may sound appealing, many providers that sell these types of proxies are proxying your connection through infected computers that are part of a botnet.
+Although residential proxies may sound appealing, many providers that sell this type of proxies are proxying your connection through infected computers that are part of a botnet.
 :::

 ### Rotating proxies 🔄
-Instead of having the IP address of each individual proxy, some services that offer **rotating proxies** allow you to connect to a single endpoint and they will automatically rotate the proxy in the back.
+Instead of giving you the IP address of each individual proxy server, some service providers that offer **rotating proxies** allow you to connect to a single endpoint and they will automatically choose a random proxy, usually from a big pool of IPs, for each new request.
 This is useful if your application doesn't have built-in support for switching between multiple proxy servers (e.g. a web browser).

 :::info INFO
 OpenBullet 2 supports these proxies, but **you need to tick these options when you create a job** that uses this kind of proxies, so that the main IP of the service will never get banned, and more than one bot at a time is allowed to use it.